 He clarifies his position further in his essay More Problems with Pacifism:

 "I think rape is purely evil.
 I don't support it.
 Don't be stupid.
 Rape is the most evil act of violence that can ever be committed, which is why I wish it happens to evil people.
-I hope Nazis, KKK member, and domestic abusers get raped, too … Go rent the movie Law Abiding Citizen and watch Gerard Butler's character carry out some poetic justice on the man who raped his wife and daughter.
+I hope Nazis, KKK members, and domestic abusers get raped, too… Go rent the movie Law Abiding Citizen and watch Gerard Butler's character carry out some poetic justice on the man who raped his wife and daughter.
 It warms my heart no end."
 [The most disturbing part of this quote is the last sentence.]

 Despite making it clear in his writings that he only supports rape for bad people (in the normal use of the word "support"), Yourofsky claims that the accusations against him are libellous.
 But this cannot be the case and would never hold up in court if: